Shopping ads policies

 Google doesn't want users to feel misled by the content promoted in Shopping ads, and that means being upfront, honest, and providing them with the information that they need to make informed decisions.
 For this reason we don’t allow the following:

 - promotions that prompt users to initiate a purchase, download, or other commitment without first providing all relevant information and obtaining the user’s explicit consent

 - promotions that represent you or your products in a way that is not accurate, realistic, and truthful

 The policies below cover content that is sometimes legally or culturally sensitive.
 Online promotion can be a powerful way to reach customers, but in sensitive areas, we also work hard to avoid showing these ads when and where they might be inappropriate.

 For that reason, we allow promotion of the content below, but on a limited basis.
-These promotions may not be shown to every user in every location, and merchants may need to meet additional requirements before their ads are eligible to run.
-Please note that not all products, features or networks are able to support this restricted content.
+These promotions may not show to every user in every location, and merchants may need to meet additional requirements before their ads are eligible to run.
+Note that not all products, features, or networks are able to support this restricted content.

-Google restricts the promotion of the following types of adult-orientated content:
+Google restricts promotion of the following types of adult-oriented content: